aGHz/guides/python/micropy.md

 &#181;.py (Micro.py, upy) is an alternative approach to building [web applications in Python](http://www.python.org/dev/peps/pep-3333/) based on nascent philosophies in the Javascript world (c.f. [microjs](http://microjs.com/) and [Ender](http://ender.no.de/)), as well as the guiding principle behind Linux development (_Small applications that do one thing and do it well_).
-The driving idea is to eschew full-stack frameworks in favour of a hand-picked collection of extremely specialized and efficient packages.
+The driving idea is to eschew full-stack frameworks in favour hand-picked, extremely specialized and efficient packages.
+It has a lot in common with the [TurboGears](http://turbogears.org/) philosophy of selecting best-of-breed packages, but differs radically in the approach to bringing these packages together.
+Where TurboGears provides a technical solution in the form of a full-stack framework integrating them, micro.py aims for a social approach.
+The goal is to provide a curated list of micro packages, extensive guides on using them and combining them with each other, as well as comparison studies between equivalent packages.
+The responsibility for decisions and implementation details are then left to the developer.

 Components